Featured snippets are an important part of SEO.

 They were first introduced in 2014, and they have been growing in popularity ever since.

-The featured snippet contains a summary of the answer, and it is pulled from the content on your website.
+A featured snippet contains a summary of the answer, which is pulled from your website’s content.

-It is displayed above the organic search results, and it can be a great way to increase your website’s visibility.
+It is displayed above the organic search results, and it can be a great way to increase your online visibility.

-It is often called position zero because it appears before the first position on the search engine results page (SERP).
+✅ It is often called position zero because it appears before the first position on the search engine results page.

 Why Featured Snippets Are Important for SEO?